neutrinoxtronic/csharp-cpp-projects/README.md

 ## C# Project - Creature Constructor

-A command line c# application that prints ascii creatures by constructing their bodies on piece at the time.
+A command line c# application that prints ascii creatures by constructing their bodies one piece at the time.
 The body parts of the creatures can be pieced together randomly or be user-defined.
 If user does not define a body part, a random body part will be assigned to the creature before printing it.

 ## C++ Project - Quadratic Root Calculator